 Excerpt from installation video, 2013

-Embodying the written documentation of the moment, I looked to create a powerful moment in which I incorporated DuBois's love of Wagner (and music), strong female characterization, and public theatrics.
-Using a contemporary score, I’m offering an interpretation of a moment taken from one of DuBois’s most ambitious work.
+Embodying the written documentation of the moment, Pinder looked to create a powerful moment in which he incorporated DuBois's love of Wagner (and music), strong female characterization, and public theatrics.
+Using a contemporary score, he offers an interpretation of a moment taken from one of DuBois’s most ambitious work.

 Tavia K. David